amd/ZenDNN/docs/zendnnl_build.md

 ZenDNN* build can be integrated to the framework build using these files as follows

 - Put these files in CMAKE_MODULE_PATH of the framework build.
 - ZenDnnlFwkIntegrate.cmake uses a macro called *zendnnl_add_option* to set ZenDNN* build options.
-Edit this file the set the ZenDNN*options as needed.
+Edit this file to set the ZenDNN* options as needed.
 In particular the following options are to be provided
   - ZENDNN_SOURCE_DIR : ZenDNN* source code.
   - ZENDNNL_BINARY_DIR : Where ZenDNN* will be built in the build tree. if unsure set ${CMAKE_CURRENT_BINARY_DIR}/zendnnl.
   - ZENDNNL_INSTALL_DIR : Where ZenDNN* will be built in the build tree. if unsure set ${CMAKE_INSTALL_PREFIX}/zendnnl.
   - ZENDNNL_AMDBLIS_FWK_DIR : Install path of amd-blis if framework is building it and wants to inject it to ZenDNN* build.
   - ZENDNNL_AOCLDLP_FWK_DIR : Install path of aocl-dlp if framework is building it and wants to inject it to ZenDNN* build.
   - ZENDNNL_ONEDNN_FWK_DIR : Install path of onednn if framework is building it and wants to inject it to ZenDNN* build.
+  - ZENDNNL_LIBXSMM_FWK_DIR : Install path of libxsmm if framework is building it and wants to inject it to ZenDNN* build.
+  - ZENDNNL_PARLOOPER_FWK_DIR : Install path of parlooper if framework is building it and wants to inject it to ZenDNN* build.

 - Make *fwk_zendnnl* target dependent on injected dependencies by editing its "add_dependencies(fwk_zendnnl...)" command.
 - Include the edited ZenDnnlFwkIntegrate.cmake in the framework build flow, where ZenDNN* is to be built.